AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 * Email fragments`*`
 * Multivariant / Multilingual use case`*`

-## Typology rules {#rules-capabilities}
+## Typologies and typology rules {#rules-capabilities}

+Typologies are sets of typology rules that are executed during the preparation phase in order to easily apply multiple filtering rules to a delivery at once.
+They allow marketers to standardize business practices across all deliveries as they let them control, filter, and prioritize the sending of deliveries.

-Typology rules can be selected for a delivery, or a delivery template, in Campaign Web user interface, however rules and typology rules creation, management, and customzation are only available in Campaign client console.
+Typology rules can be selected for a delivery, or a delivery template, in Campaign Web user interface, as detailed [in this section](../advanced-settings/delivery-settings.md#typology).
+However rules and typology rules creation, management, and customzation are only available in Campaign client console.

-Use the provided links to browse the Campaign v8 (client console) documentation and learn more about typology rules.
+Use the provided links to browse the Campaign v8 (client console) documentation and learn more about typology rules:

 * Control rules creation.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/control-rules.html){target="_blank"}
 * Fatigue / Pressure rules creation.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/pressure-rules.html){target="_blank"}